webcomponents-cg/community-protocols/proposals/context.md

 **Context API is not a state management alternative**

-State management libraries often need to perform similar behaviors to the problems that the Context API helps to solve.
+State management libraries often need to solve some similar problems that the Context API helps to solve.
 An element deep in the DOM tree may need access to some state, and may need to respond to that state being changed.

 While state management could be built using the Context API, it is not a primary goal of the Context API to solve this problem.
 It is, however, appropriate for state management libraries to use the Context API to resolve state stores and other associated dependencies from deep within the DOM hierarchy; e.g. a component could request a Redux state store via Context.

 # Overview